Infinite metacyclic subgroups of the mapping class group: Introduction

-A \textit{multicurve} in $S_g$ is a collection of isotopy classes of pairwise disjoint essential simple closed curves.
+A \textit{multicurve} in $S_g$ is a nonempty collection of isotopy classes of pairwise disjoint essential simple closed curves.
 A left-handed (or positive) Dehn twist about a simple closed curve $c$ will be denoted by $T_c$.
-Given a multicurve $C=\{c_1,c_2, \dots, c_m\}$ in $S_g$ and $q_i\in \Z\setminus 0$, for $ 1 \leq i \leq m$, a mapping class of the form $T_{c_1}^{q_1}\cdots T_{c_m}^{q_m}$ is said to be a \textit{multitwist} about $C$.
+Given a multicurve $C=\{c_1,c_2, \dots, c_{\ell}\}$ in $S_g$ and nonzero integers $q_i$, for $ 1 \leq i \leq \ell$, a mapping class of the form $T_{c_1}^{q_1}T_{c_2}^{q_2}\cdots T_{c_{\ell}}^{q_{\ell}}$ is said to be a \textit{multitwist} about $C$.
 The Nielsen-Thurston classification \cite{thurston2} asserts that each mapping class in $\map(S_g)$ is either periodic, reducible, or pseudo-Anosov.
 Furthermore, a pseudo-Anosov mapping class is neither periodic nor reducible.
 The intersection of all maximal reduction systems of a reducible mapping class $F$ is called its \textit{canonical reduction system}, which we denote by $\C(F)$.
-By the the Nielsen-Thurston classification, a reducible $F\in \map(S_g)$ can be decomposed along a invariant closed regular neighborhood $N$ of $\C(F)=\{c_1,c_2,\dots, c_{\ell}\}$ to obtain a \textit{canonical decomposition} of $F$.
-In particular, there exists $n\in \N$, $s\in \N \cup \{0\}$, and $q_i\in \Z$ such that $F^n=T_{c_1}^{q_1}T_{c_2}^{q_2}\cdots T_{c_{\ell}}^{q_{\ell}}F_1F_2\cdots F_s,$ where $R_i$ is a connected component of $\overline{S_g\setminus N}$ and $F_i\in \map(R_i)$ is either the identity or a pseudo-Anosov mapping class.
-The smallest positive integer $n$ for which a reducible mapping class $F$ admits a canonical decomposition is called the \textit{degree} of $F$.
-For a reducible $F \in \map(S_g)$ of degree $n$, the component $T_{c_1}^{q_1}T_{c_2}^{q_2}\cdots T_{c_{\ell}}^{q_{\ell}}$ appearing in its canonical decomposition is called the \textit{multitwist component} of $F$.
-A mapping class is said to be \textit{pseudo-periodic} if it is either periodic, or reducible with only periodic components in its canonical decomposition.